Wad-Law/polymind/README.md

-# Ingestor: Autonomous News Trading Bot
+# Polymind: Autonomous News Trading Bot

-Ingestor is a high-performance, event-driven trading bot written in Rust.
+Polymind is a high-performance, event-driven trading bot written in Rust.
 It is designed to autonomously ingest real-time news, analyze sentiment and relevance using NLP and LLMs, and execute trades on prediction markets (specifically Polymarket) based on probabilistic signals.

 ## 🚀 Key Features